osamaayman1005/suitUp/README.md

-A new test automation framework for lazy tests
+A new test automation framework for lazy testers